Edwards Kirby Secures $1.2M Over Excessive Force Shooting Death

 Despite arguments that Martin and Page could not be sued due to qualified immunity – a legal doctrine that insulates government officials from facing legal action unless their conduct violated “clearly established” federal law or constitutional rights – the suit prevailed on summary judgment.
 A settlement was reached prior to a jury trial.

-Burroughs’s wife and two surviving children were represented by John Edwards and Cate Edwards, Partners at Edwards Kirby, as well as Mark L. Bibbs of Raleigh, who referred the case to our firm mid-litigation.
+Burroughs’s wife and two surviving children were represented by John Edwards and other Partners at Edwards Kirby, as well as Mark L. Bibbs of Raleigh, who referred the case to our firm mid-litigation.

 Edwards Kirby is a nationally recognized civil trial practice that’s secured record verdicts in complex cases across Raleigh and the state of North Carolina.
-Comprised of award-winning attorneys, our legal team represents clients in serious personal injury, wrongful death, employment law, and civil rights matters, and welcomes referrals from other attorneys who need assistance litigating complex claims – including those involving police brutality and officer-involved shootings, police and prosecutorial abuse, and wrongful incarceration.
+Comprised of award-winning attorneys, our legal team represents clients in serious personal injury, wrongful death, and employment law and welcomes referrals from other attorneys who need assistance litigating complex claims.

 We’re Here to Help